- The Vue Instance

 Some environments, such as Google Chrome Apps, enforce Content Security Policy (CSP), which prohibits the use of

 new Function() for evaluating expressions.
-The standalone build depends on this feature to compile templates, so is unusable in these environments.
+The full build depends on this feature to compile templates, so is unusable in these environments.

 On the other hand, the runtime-only build is fully CSP-compliant.
 When using the runtime-only build with Webpack + vue-loader or Browserify + vueify, your templates will be precompiled into